sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ## ACE Integraton Assets

-10. You can clone your repository
+10. Your integration assets are found in this repository: `https://github.com/ibm-cloudintegration/techguides`.
+You can find the specific files you need in the `/techguides/pages/cipdemo` directory.  **hint** clone this on your Developer machine so you don't have to copy the files over.
+11. There are two

 ## Event Streams